yajus/ECPE-Emotion-Cause-Pair-Extraction/readme.md

 Rui Xia and Zixiang Ding.
 Emotion-Cause Pair Extraction: A New Task to Emotion Analysis in Texts.
 ACL 2019 (Outstanding Paper Award). [[pdf](https://www.aclweb.org/anthology/P19-1096.pdf)]

-Please cite our paper if you use this code.

 ## Dependencies